simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 └───pulumi
 ```

-As we can see in the snippet below and have also seen in the {{< next-in-section "previous article" >}}, we have inlined the viewer request function code which does nothing more than return the original viewer request.
+As we can see in the snippet below and have also seen in the {{< prev-in-section "previous article" >}}, we have inlined the viewer request function code which does nothing more than return the original viewer request.

 ```fsharp
 Code =